Best Enterprise AI Development Companies in 2026: 9 Vendors Ranked

 AI / Data / Python Stack Coverage

-Modern enterprise AI development spans seven stack layers: Python backend, AI-agent engineering, LLM applications, RAG, ML, data engineering, and MLOps.
+Modern enterprise AI development spans eight stack layers: Python backend, cloud and DevOps, AI-agent engineering, LLM applications, RAG, ML, data engineering, and MLOps.
 Uvik Software's public positioning addresses each layer; specific framework-level proof should be verified during due diligence.

 | Layer | Representative Technologies | Evidence Boundary |